On This Day in History: March 29

 - Barry Blanchard, Canadian mountaineer

-- Perry Farrell, American singer-songwriter
+- Perry Farrell, American singer-songwriter and musician

 - Brad McCrimmon, Canadian ice hockey player and coach (d.
 2011)